nicolejpaz/nws-alert/README.md

 A gem to access the NOAA alerts service.
 It can search via state abbreviation, zone code, county code, or zip code.

+It gathers information from two NOAA APIs and scrapes information from another so that a user can provide multiple sources of information to find what they need.

 ## Usage

 ``` ruby